Textualize/textual/docs/guide/app.md

 If you run the app shown above and if you press a key, the title and subtitle update accordingly.

-For example, if you press `t`, your application will look as shown below:
+For example, if you press ++t++, your application will look as shown below:

 ```{.textual path="docs/examples/app/question_title02.py" press="t"}
 ```